 How to Apply Makeup on a

-Before even thinking about applying makeup, Ana believes it’s key to prep your face with a good skincare routine.
+Before even thinking about applying makeup on combination skin, Ana believes it’s key to prep your face with a good skincare routine.
 Removing excess oils and dry patches will make your base apply seamlessly, so start by washing your face with your favourite cleanser.
 Avoid soap bars and foaming formulas as they can be irritating to combination skin, and instead look for gel or cream cleansers packed with gentle ingredients like squalene.

-When you’re ready to start applying makeup, Ana stresses the importance of applying a base that is thin and buildable.
+When you’re ready to start applying makeup on combination skin, Ana stresses the importance of applying a base that is thin and buildable.
 Full coverage foundation for combination skin can often emphasise its uneven texture, so you want something that will help give an even tone but look just like a second skin.
-Ana likes using Code8 Radiate Beauty Balm because it offers a glow but doesn’t contain any shimmer or glitter, which can usually make skin look greasy.
-Infused with Hyaluronic Acid and Vitamin E, this beauty balm is easy to blend in with fingers or a brush and leaves a smooth, velvety finish.
+Ana likes using Code8 Radiate Beauty Balm because it offers a glow but doesn’t contain any shimmer or glitter, which can usually make combination skin look greasy.
+Infused with Hyaluronic Acid and Vitamin E, this beauty balm is a fantastic alternative to foundation for combination skin, is easy to blend in with fingers or a brush and leaves a smooth, velvety finish.

 Camouflage any blemishes

-Light reflecting products can really emphasise greasiness when applied to oily skin, so if you want to add some dewy dimension to your makeup look be strategic about where you apply your highlight.
+Light-reflecting products can really emphasise greasiness when applied to oily or combination skin, so if you want to add some dewy dimension to your makeup look be strategic about where you apply your highlight.
 Avoid applying it anywhere on your T-zone as this will look too shiny and instead put it just on the high points of your cheekbones.
 This will give your skin a radiant look and bring the attention away from any imperfections.